Call for BIDMaP Postdoctoral Fellows - Are you interested in working at the interface of AI and the physical sciences to address planetary challenges?

 Candidates should have one of the following academic training and research profiles:

-Fellows will be mentored by UC Berkeley faculty either in computing/statistics/AI/ML or in basic natural sciences.
-BIDMaP welcomed its first cohort of Emerging Scholars in 2023.
+Fellows will be mentored by UC Berkeley faculty both in computing/statistics/AI/ML and in basic natural sciences.
 See the current mentor list to the right.

-The BIDMaP Emerging Scholars Fellowship is designed to attract exceptional early-career scientists, with a doctoral degree awarded roughly between June, 2021 and July, 2024.
+The BIDMaP Postdoctoral Fellows Fellowship is designed to attract exceptional early-career scientists, with a doctoral degree awarded roughly between June, 2022 and July, 2026.

 Timeline